 Air passenger duty (APD) is charged on all passenger flights from UK airports.
-The rate of tax varies according to passenger destination and the class of passenger travel.
-The tax is estimated to raise £3.2 billion in 2014/15.
+The rate of duty varies according to passenger destination and the class of passenger travel.
+APD is estimated to raise £3.5 billion in 2018/19.

 Some industry stakeholders have argued that the excess capacity seen at airports in London and the South East could be tackled by charging lower rates of APD for flights from regional airports.
 The Coalition Government considered this option as part of a review of the tax during 2011, but decided against it.
 In a report on aviation strategy published in May 2013, the Transport Select Committee recommended the Government review the case for a differentiated APD rate.
 Citing analysis by HM Revenue & Customs, published in October 20102, the Government took the view that it was unlikely that a new rate structure would be of significant help.

-In February 2015 the Chancellor announced that the Government would review potential options to support regional airports affected by devolution.
+Over this period regional airports in England have expressed concerns that lower APD rates in Scotland or Wales would put them at a significant competitive disadvantage, and in February 2015 the Chancellor announced that the Government would review potential options to support regional airports affected by devolution.
 Following the General Election the Conservative Government presented its first Budget on 8 July, and at this time it published a discussion paper on this issue, looking at three possible options: devolving APD within England, varying APD rates within England; and, providing aid to regional airports within England.
-Responses were invited by 8 September.
-To date the Government have not published any details as to how it might take these options forward.
+However, any of these options would have to comply with EU rules on aviation, State aid and tax devolution.
+Following the outcome of the EU referendum, in November 2016 the Government confirmed that it would not take specific measures at this point, but would “review this area again after the UK has exited from the EU.”

 Further information on the development of APD since its introduction in 1994 is provided in three Commons Briefing Papers: